HatimChergui/agentic-6g-cross-domain-negotiation/README.md

 # LLM-powered Agentic 6G Cross-Domain Negotiation

-This project simulates a negotiation between two AI agents, a RAN (Radio Access Network) Agent and an Edge Agent, to optimize network slice resources.
+This project simulates a negotiation between two AI agents, a RAN (ENergy Saving) Agent and an Edge (Latency Assurance) Agent, to reconcile their conflicying goals.
 The simulation evaluates different strategies, including using a collective memory with and without debiasing mechanisms.

 ## Project Structure